mozilla/spidernode/README.md

 * `--engine`: The JavaScript engine to use.
 The default engine is `spidermonkey`.
 * `--debug`: Also build in debug mode.
 The default build configuration is release.
 * `--enable-gczeal`: Enable SpiderMonkey gc-zeal support.
 This is useful for debugging GC rooting correctness issues.
+* `--with-external-spidermonkey-release` and `--with-external-spidermonkey-debug`: Enable building against an out of tree SpiderMonkey.
+Expects a path to a built SpiderMonkey object directory (in release and debug modes, respectively)

 To run the API tests, do: